MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/echo-macro-action.md

 ## <a name="setting"></a>Configuração

 > [!NOTE]
 > [!OBSERVAçãO] This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.

 A ação **eco** tem os seguintes argumentos.